keeps/dbptk-ui/README.md

+# Database Preservation Toolkit Enterprise/Desktop
-# Database Visualization Toolkit
+Formerly known as Database Visualization Toolkit

+***THIS INFORMATION IS OUTDATED and will be updated soon***

+***In the meanwhile, check https://database-preservation.com for updated information***

 Lightweight web viewer for relational databases, specially if preserved in SIARD 2, that uses SOLR as a backend, and allows browsing, search, and export.
 It uses the [Database Preservation Toolkit](https://github.com/keeps/db-preservation-toolkit) to process new relational databases that are in the SIARD2 format or on the original live DBMS.

 A compreensive list of features, screenshots and other documentation will be produced soon and available here.

-## Setting up the Database Visualization Toolkit
+## Setting up the Database Preservation Toolkit Enterprise

 After version 2.0.0 the deploy is made using docker containers and docker compose.

-Check [Database Preservation Toolkit Docker](https://github.com/keeps/db-preservation-toolkit-docker) for more information.
+Check [Database Preservation Toolkit Enterprise](https://github.com/keeps/db-visualization-toolkit-docker) for more information.

-### To add more databases to DBVTK
+### To add more databases

 1. Put the SIARD files in the SIARD folder defined on install.
 2. Open DBVTK, click on the "Load SIARD file" button on the top menu